Tools I Use In My Business

 Thrive Themes And Content Builder is a simple landing page builder that fits even smaller budgets.
 I use it for all my landing pages.

 The other landing page builder I would recommend is Leadpages.
 It’s definitely more robust so if you have the budget go for this one.
-My friend Ashley Faulkes has written a great review on it which you can read here.
+I use it for all my program and webinar sign-up pages now.
+I have the $25 / per month version.

 Branding your XFactor is a motivational and inspirational book that brings personal branding to a whole another level.